Riya-Lunagariya/BCG-Data-Science-Analytics-Virtual-Experience-Program/README.md

 A fair hypothesis is that price changes affect customer churn.
 Therefore, it is helpful to know which customers are more likely to churn at their current price, for which a good predictive model could be useful.

-Moreover, for those customers that are at risk of churning, a discount might incentivise them to stay with our client.
-The head of the SME division is considering a 20% discount as large enough to dissuade almost everyone from churning, especially those for whom price is the primary concern.

 Task 1: Business understanding and hypothesis testing Your first task is to understand what is going on with the client and think about how you would approach this problem and test the specific hypothesis.